jdcast/microvascular-anastamosis/docs/source/kuka/index.rst

   :alt: adjusting the tool joints using the joint state publisher

-This package homes the details for the suturing tool - endo360 for this project.
-To run just the `suture-tool package` switch to the ``feature/suture-tool`` branch in your workspace using ``git checkout --track origin/features/suture-tool``.
+This package homes the details for the kuka robot used in this project.
+To run just the `kuka package` switch to the ``feature/kuka`` branch in your workspace using ``git checkout --track origin/features/kuka``.

 Package Structure
 ------------------